jodavimehran/code-tracker/README.md

   * [Experiments](#experiments)

 # How to cite CodeTracker
-If you are using CodeTracker in your research, please cite the following paper:
+If you are using CodeTracker in your research, please cite the following papers:

 Mehran Jodavi and Nikolaos Tsantalis, "[Accurate Method and Variable Tracking in Commit History](https://users.encs.concordia.ca/~nikolaos/publications/FSE_2022.pdf)," pp. 183-195, *30th ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering* (ESEC/FSE'2022), Singapore, Singapore, November 14–18, 2022.